Edward M. StephanAdjunct Professor and Chair of Percussion

 B.M., University of North Texas

-Recently appointed Principal Timpanist of the Pittsburgh Symphony Orchestra, Edward Stephan is recognized as one of the most exciting and diverse timpanists in the United States.
+Principal Timpanist of the Pittsburgh Symphony Orchestra since 2010, Ed Stephan is recognized as one of the most exciting and dynamic timpanists in the United States.
 He has been praised for his "strong and multi-faceted playing" as well as his "captivating command behind the instrument".
-As a native of Pittsburgh, Ed returns to his hometown after serving as the Principal Timpanist of the Dallas Symphony Orchestra and, before that, Principal Timpanist of the Fort Worth Symphony Orchestra.
-While in Texas, Ed appeared twice as soloist with the FWSO and was awarded the American Airlines Distinguished Musician Award in 2006.
+Prior to his appointment in Pittsburgh, Ed held the position of principal timpanist of the Dallas Symphony Orchestra, and before that the Fort Worth Symphony Orchestra.
+While in Texas, he appeared twice as soloist with the FWSO and was awarded the American Airlines Distinguished Musician Award in 2006.